creativescala/doodle/docs/src/pages/pictures/text.md

 @:doodle("hello-example", "SvgTextExamples.drawHello")

 In addition to creating pictures containing text, it also allows specifying the @:api(doodle.core.Font) used for the text, via the `font` method.
-In this example we use the default serif font, in bold weight and 24 point size.
+In this example we use the default serif font, bold weight, 24 point size, and some questionable color choices.

 ```scala mdoc:silent
 import doodle.core.font.{Font, FontSize}